madhug-nadig/articles/_posts/2017-11-23-implementing-genetic-algorithms-from-scratch-in-python-machine-learning.md

         return offspring
 ```

-### Biological Operator: Mutation:
+### Biological Operator - Mutation:

 With mutation, there is an effort to add some randomness to expand the solution space.
 Since with crossover, the existing attributes are recombined each time, an agent of randomness would expand the solution space to beyond what is captured by the previous population.

 For this implementation of mutation, a simple implementation that adds random values at random elements can be implemented.

-A function to perform mutation to one solution (member of the population):
+A function to perform mutation on one solution (member of the population):

 ```
     def mutate_parent(self, parent, n_mutations):